 To give your cat the best possible chance in life, it is important to get cat vaccinations and maintain annual boosters.

-Protecting Your Cat
+Vaccinating Your Cat

 Cat vaccinations are generally carried out in kittens, from as early as 9 weeks of age, with an important second dose three weeks later.
 Booster vaccinations one year later on are important to enhance your cat’s immunity and regular boosters throughout the cats lifetime are advised.
 There are four main vaccinations that are advised for your cat which you can find out more about below.